 4. Avoid duplicating any content

-Having duplicate content, pages that feature the same or at least very similar content, can result in losing rankings.
+Having duplicate content, pages that feature the same or very similar content can result in losing rankings.

 But duplicate content can also decrease the frequency with which crawlers visit your site.